Eligibility

 You are eligible to take a Pima County JTED Career and Technical Education pathway if you are or will be a:

-• A student who attends traditional public, charter, private or home-school.
-We also accept students who are not currently enrolled in school but have completed 9th grade.
+- A student who attends traditional public, charter, private or home-school.

 Do What You Love!